wzgrx/ComfyUI-nunchaku/README.md

     **Note: If you rename the model folder, ensure that `comfy_config.json` is present in the folder.
 You can find this file in our corresponding repositories on [Hugging Face](https://huggingface.co/collections/mit-han-lab/svdquant-67493c2c2e62a1fc6e93f45c) or [ModelScope](https://modelscope.cn/collections/svdquant-468e8f780c2641).**

+  * `cache_threshold`: Adjusts the [First-Block Cache](https://github.com/chengzeyi/ParaAttention?tab=readme-ov-file#first-block-cache-our-dynamic-caching) tolerance like `residual_diff_threshold` in [WaveSpeed](https://github.com/chengzeyi/Comfy-WaveSpeed).
+Increasing the value enhances speed at the cost of quality.
+A typical setting is 0.12.
+Setting it to 0 disables the effect.

+  * `attention`: The attention implementation method.
+It can be `flash-attention2` or our `nunchaku-fp16`.
+Our `nunchaku-fp16` is ~1.2× faster than `flash-attention2` without loss of precision.
+For Turing GPUs (20-series GPUs) where `flash-attention2` is not supported, you can only use `nunchaku-fp16`.

   * `cpu_offload`: Enables CPU offloading for the transformer model.
 While this reduces GPU memory usage, it may slow down inference.

     - When set to `auto`, it will automatically detect your available GPU memory.
 If your GPU has more than **14GiB** of memory, offloading will be disabled.
 Otherwise, it will be enabled.